-Investigations into vaping and the serious lung injuries it can cause is going global, USA Today reports.
+Investigations into vaping and the serious lung injuries it can cause are going global, USA Today reports.

 Cutting Agents in Vaping

 According to the CDC’s principal deputy director, Anne Schuchat, the investigation is taking a turn into looking at the supply chain, and if the source of the problem can be identified there.
 “The supply chain now has a lot of risky products … We know there have been practices around the use of cutting agents to essentially increase the profit from selling cartridges.”
 Many of the lung injuries surrounding vaping are from vapes in which THC is used.